 Morgana’s hatred becomes so great that she can no longer contain the need to kill him and attacks him in his sleep but is again stopped by Merlin.

-It would be a pretty devastating blow to anyone.
+It would be a devastating blow to anyone.

 I also liked some of Morgana’s interactions with Merlin too.
 A highlight is their sword fight in “The Tears of Uther Pendragon” where Merlin tries to reason with her and Morgana says that she has to stop Uther, as she is living in a land where she will be persecuted for who she is.
-Its hard not to side with Morgana here.
+It’s hard not to side with Morgana here.
 She did not choose to be magic.
-She was born with it and has had from her point of view people stab her in the back because she is magic, like Merlin her entire life.
-She lives in constant fear of death simply for being magic something she has no control over.
+She was born with it and has had from her point of view people stab her in the back because she is magic, (ironically Merlin most of all) for her entire life.
 You can understand how she might be willing to do anything it takes to topple Uther.

 After Morgana becomes Queen she locks Uther in a dungeon.
 She then begins a reign of terror on the people of Camelot.
 A memorable moment is when she demands that the knights bow to her, but they refuse, still proclaiming their loyalty to Uther.
 Morgana in response raises cross bow bolts against them.
 Thinking that she will kill them unless they swear an oath of loyalty to her, the knights gladly face their death, but to their horror Morgana then opens fire on a large crowd of innocent people slaughtering them all instead.

 Some people felt that this was out of character for Morgana, and I can understand why, but I still liked this moment as to me unlike her hatred of Gwen, it did make sense.